brianjaikens/MyWikiPage/README.md

 A modern ASP.NET Core Razor Pages application that seamlessly converts markdown files into a navigable HTML wiki with live content updates.

+I feel the need to apologise for this read me.
+I didn't write it.
+It was Copilot.
+It's just a little too much for my tastes.
+My fault for not restraining it more.
+But this whole project was an AI experiment.
+There are better alternatives to creating sites from Markdown, like Jeckyl.

 ## Features

 - **Markdown Processing**: Converts .md files to HTML using Markdig with advanced extensions